 Smart Matter (2018) is a series of films that are part of the studio’s Hype Cycle work explores the relationship between technology hype and its affect upon us.
 Working with dancers and motion capture, an algorithm becomes a third dance partner, building a tension between actions and form.

 13 August 4pm- Professor Ola Uduku.
-Tickets available here.
+Watch the talk.

-20 August 4pm- Assistant Professor Kate Sicchio Tickets available here.
+20 August 4pm- Assistant Professor Kate Sicchio.
+Watch the talk.

-27 August 4pm- Professor Lilian Edwards Tickets available here.
+27 August 4pm- Professor Lilian Edwards.
+Watch the talk.

 We are planning on showing this exhibition in the Inspace Gallery as soon as it is safe to do so to give you the opportunity to experience the pieces in person and to interact with Future You which is meant as an interactive artwork.
 Keep an eye on this page for updates.